 The air spindle model presented in (1) has been generalized by assuming that the platform is not exactly level, so there is a gravity moment that acts about the air spindle axis.
 Such a generalized model has been constructed and simulations have been developed.
-Experiments have been carried out to identify the parameters in this model; a typical estimated tilt angle is 0.015°.
+Experiments have been carried out to identify the parameters in this model; a typical estimated tilt angle is 0.015° .
 The details of the model and experimental results are given in [28].
-This model demonstrates that the long-term experimental effects, which are not explained by the zero-tilt model our experiments make clear that even a small tilt angle of 0.015° significantly affects the control performance.
-For example, unlike the leveled model for which arbitrary platform attitude and proof mass positions can be an equilibrium, there exists only one stable platform attitude equilibrium for fixed proof mass positions when the platform is tilted.
-In the control design and experimental tests, more than 80% of the laboratory setup time is spent on leveling the platform, locating an equilibrium, and choosing appropriate initial conditions and control parameters to achieve satisfactory performance under the influence of gravity effects.
-We summarize our laboratory experiences in the subsequent paragraphs.
+This model demonstrates that the long-term experimental effects, which are not explained by the zero-tilt model used in this article, are explained by including gravity in the presence of platform tilt in the generalized model.
+For example, once the proof mass actuators are fixed, the tilted air spindle has pendulum-like dynamics around a stable equilibrium [28].